AYAYAsquad/Reinforcement-Learning-Platformer/README.md

 ## Set-up

 1. Clone this repository to your local machine, you can use GitHub Desktop for this.
-2. Activate the python virtual environment everytime you start developing with ML-Agents.
+2. **Activate the python virtual environment everytime you start developing with ML-Agents**

 While being in this path -> `C:\Users\[YOURUSERNAME]\Documents\GitHub\Reinforcement-Learning-Platformer\pyenv>`